Save/print/download your spreadsheet

 - use the Ctrl+P key combination, or

-- click the File icon at the left sidebar and select the Print option.
+- click the File tab of the top toolbar and select the Print option.

 The Print Settings window will open, where you can change the default print settings.
 Click the Show Details button at the bottom of the window to display all the parameters.